-The portion of percolated water that is directed to the baseflow array within HEC-HMS, and is meant to represent a slower, deeper groundwater system (only relative to the interflow component), will be used to infer groundwater recharge.
-It is recognized that within the Haldimand Clay Plain, there is very little evidence of a regional aquifer that has strong interconnections with the surface water system (Franz et al., 2007).
-Groundwater recharge estimates, inferred from HEC-HMS baseflow estimates, should not be considered recharge to deep, confined aquifers below the Haldimand Clay Plain, but rather recharge to shallow and localized aquifers near the surface.
+The portion of percolated water that is directed to the baseflow array within HEC-HMS is meant to represent a slower, deeper groundwater system (only relative to the interflow component) and will be used to infer groundwater recharge.
+Groundwater recharge estimates, inferred from HEC-HMS baseflow estimates, should not be considered recharge to deep, confined aquifers but rather recharge to shallow and localized aquifers near the surface.
 At the scale of a Tier 1 Water Quantity Stress Assessment, no distinction is made for recharge that supplies a specific aquifer unit; rather the stress assessment is carried out on the groundwater system as a whole.
-This may result in percent water demand being underestimated for a confined water source whose primary source of water is lateral groundwater inflow.
+This may result in percent water demand being under-estimated for a confined water source whose primary source of water is lateral groundwater inflow.